piured/courel/doxygen-docs/building-blocks.md

 Each gimmick is retrieved by a method in the interface, and they return a list of [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) objects.
 Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) is associated with a beat (which normally determines where the gimmick starts), and a value (which represents the final state of that gimmick, or a state maintained through time).
 Each [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) defines the state of a gimmick at a specific point (beat) w.r.t. to the score, and each one works in its own way, so the meaning of the value is different for each gimmick.

 Down below we will explain visually what the gimmicks are about, but you can always check out the method documentations to learn more.
-However, if you really feel like having an in-depth understanding of the gimmick system, you should definitely check out [this guide](https://github.com/piured/sequencer-guide).
+However, if you really feel like having an in-depth understanding of the gimmick system, you should definitely check out [The Math Behind Gimmicks](@ref the-math-behind-gimmicks).
 It goes through every gimmick by providing examples, and detailing the math behind them.
 Indeed, Courel is an open-source implementation of the mathematical expressions found in it.

-## Gimmick lifespan types
+# Gimmick lifespan types

 The span of time or beats each gimmick affects to is differently.
 Also, some gimmicks are mandatory -- need at minimum one [GimmickPair](@ref Courel.Loader.GimmickSpecs.GimmickPair) so the score can be generated properly.
 Think for example of a score without the BPMs gimmick properly set.
 There is no way of computing when and where the notes must be actioned or placed.